How Dogs Help Veterans Returning From the Military

-Labs often make great service dogs, though some veterans may feel comfort with German Shepherds because of their experience with them in a military setting.
+Labs often make great service dogs, though some veterans may feel comfortable with German Shepherds because of their experience in a military setting.

-In some instances, PTSD can be so severe, that a veteran suffering from it may qualify for disability.
-This can open doors to more services, but when it doesn’t, veterans should seek out a legal professional who specializes in medical advocacy who can help with obtaining necessary care.
+In some instances, PTSD can be so severe that a veteran suffering from it may qualify for disability.
+Opening doors to more services, veterans should seek a legal professional specializing in medical advocacy who can help obtain necessary care when it doesn’t.

 Veterans face a lot of hurdles in their sacrifice to serve their country.
-Returning from home is often a difficult time, and can be the start of an entirely different struggle even though they are no longer in active duty.
+Returning from home is often tricky and can be the start of an entirely different struggle even though they are no longer in active duty.

 Whether dealing with a physical injury, PTSD, or just stress due to such a significant change, a dog can be a great source of happiness and stress relief.
 Even if the dog is a pet or a service animal, their presence is extremely calming.

 For veterans returning from the military, their loyalty can make all the difference in their transition.

 Additional Resource: Treatment for Veterans & First Responders

 If you enjoyed learning how dogs help veterans returning home, be sure to leave a comment below.